 Dual agents still have to do their job: In the end, even dual agents must present all offers, prepare all paperwork, present all disclosure agreements, and help to complete the deal.

 Cons of Dual Agency

 Buyers (and sellers) won’t get special treatment: Agents only working for one side will likely be willing to go all out for their client to ensure that the client gets the best deal.
 An agent working for both sides may be more tempted to get the best deal for themselves to maximize the commission (hey, it’s just human nature to look out for No. 1).
 A buyer (and a seller) usually wants loyalty above all else when looking for a home.
-Homebuyers may want to seek out someone who has their back.
+Homebuyers may want to seek out someone who knows what’s needed to buy a house and has their back.

 Buyers (and sellers) may not get the price they want: Again, a dual agent’s allegiances are split down the middle during the deal-making process.
-A seller’s agent is meant to promote the home and get the best price for it possible with the fewest contingencies.
+A seller’s agent is meant to promote the home and get the seller the best price for the home with the fewest contingencies.